Ways to utilize chatbots In education

 Education has lots of traditional elements that don’t necessarily gel as cleanly with technology.

-One surprising recent contender for inclusion in education and learning is the chatbot, a form of automated response technology that is most commonly used in customer service roles.
+One surprising recent contender for inclusion in education and learning is the education chatbot, a form of automated response technology that is most commonly used in customer service roles.
 It won’t necessarily be obvious how they could play a part in education, so let’s take a look at the ways that you could use chatbots in education.

 A Technological Education